ActiveCampaign/app-wordpress/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 6.25 =
+* After upgrading go to ActiveCampaign settings and click "Update Settings" so it reloads the form code.

 = 6.1 =
 * After upgrading go to ActiveCampaign settings and click "Update" again so it reloads the form code.